 Smartphones and other gadgets have made our lives so much easier.
 While boating, they can be used as additional navigation and communication tools.
 They can also be your primary source of entertainment while out on the water.
 Unfortunately, these gadgets aren’t made for the marine environment.
 Electronic devices can be damaged if they’re exposed to water and sand.
 To prevent any damage, here’s how to protect your smartphone and gadgets while boating.

 RESEALABLE STORAGE BAGS

 You can quickly drop your smartphone into the water while taking a picture of the sunset.
 If you’re using your tablet to read on the boat deck, a sudden wave could come crashing and drench your device.
 If you don’t act quickly, water damage will cause a short circuit.
-Salt water is also a good conductor and acts quickly.
-Compared to fresh water, corrosion happens much faster.
+Saltwater is also a good conductor and acts quickly to corrode just about anything it can.
 This means that your gadgets may cease to function and will be too damaged to repair.

 Apart from water and sand exposure, laptops also have to be protected from accidental drops and dings.
 The outer shell of the laptop can be compressed or crushed if heavier objects are placed on top of it.
 This can also lead to a cracked LCD display.
 Laptops are also sensitive to external shocks and vibrations.
 If exposed to too much of it, the hard drive and optical drive of the laptop can be damaged.

 The unpredictable nature of the currents can make your boat sway back and forth.
 If your laptop could be compromised if it’s not adequately protected.
 An easy solution would be to ensure that your laptop has foam padding on all sides.
 This can be placed inside a waterproof backpack to protect your laptop further.